Updated: Dec 10, 2020

 I hope you’ll find something here to watch to take your mind off these dark days.
 I’d also like for you to let me know what you watched and enjoyed.
 So let’s help each other cinematically, okay?
 Here we go:

 The Major and the Minor (1942) Billy Wilder (Universal DVD)

-What a great way to start the month, with an absolutely delightful romantic comedy starring Ginger Rogers try to pass for a 12-year-old girl in order to secure a half fare train ticket.
+What a great way to start the month, with an absolutely delightful romantic comedy starring Ginger Rogers trying to pass for a 12-year-old girl in order to secure a half-fare train ticket.
 On board the train, she meets Major Philip Kirby (Ray Milland), and acts as a frightened child, hopefully long enough for her to reach her destination.
 Never once does the film feel creepy, mostly because Billy Wilder (as co-writer with Charles Brackett, and as first-time director) was a genius.
 Highly recommended.

 Lady Gangster (1942) Robert Florey (Amazon Prime)

 Things begin well when you're pulling a bank job and Jackie Gleason is your wheel man, but this is primarily a women's prison flick (with Faye Emerson in the title role) featuring a script that must've deteriorated in the director's hands.